ArthurYdalgo/laravext/docs/quickstart.md

 # Additionally, you should have the following package installed, if you haven't already
 npm install @vitejs/plugin-vue

+# If you're planning to use typescript, you should also install the following packages
+npm install --save-dev typescript vue-tsc
 ```

-This example also assumes that you have a `bootstrap.js` at `./resources/js` and an `app.css` in you `./resources/css` directory.
+This example also assumes that you have a `bootstrap.(js|ts)` at `./resources/js` and an `app.css` in you `./resources/css` directory.
 You might or not have any need for those.

 Now, you'll need to create an `app.(js|jsx|ts|tsx)` in your `./resources/js` directory.
 The example below makes use of some npm packages such as i18n, moment, etc. You can remove them and the setup methods if you're not going to use them.